First Hibernate Example without IDE

 Let's see the mapping file for the Employee class:

 3) Create the Configuration file

-The configuration file contains informations about the database and mapping file.
+The configuration file contains information about the database and mapping file.
 Conventionally, its name should be hibernate.cfg.xml .

 4) Create the class that retrieves or stores the object